-Another part i visited Singapore was by dropping by Bishan Station, and just a stone throw away, there goes Bishan Public Library.
+Another part I visited Singapore was by dropping by Bishan Station, and just a stone throw away, there goes Bishan Public Library.
 I first noticed it at ArchDaily.
-I took a fast 30 minutes walk about the area, at first i was afraid to enter the compound with my camera bag, what more taking pictures when the shutter of DSLR breaks the silence of the reading area, anyways that’s what i always do.
-I thought waiting for night time for some night lighting photos but it was too early then.
-One has to easily identify the “pop up” boxes theme here.
-The tinted glasses obviously did its job, whether it’s the exterior or interior glass, but the main facade facing to the main street certainly does its job, while having the right and left elevations solid somehow, the back facade is glass again with overhang shades.
+I took a fast 30 minutes walk from the area, at first, I was afraid to enter the compound with my camera bag, what more taking pictures when the shutter of DSLR breaks the silence of the reading area, anyways that’s what I always do.
+I thought to wait for night time for some night lighting photos but it was too early then.
+One has to easily identify the “pop-up” boxes theme here.
+The tinted glasses obviously did its job, whether it’s the exterior or interior glass, but the main facade facing the main street certainly does its job, while having the right and left elevations solid somehow, the back facade is glass again with overhang shades.

 For more details and better shots, Visit HERE .
 Wiki: The Bishan Community Library (Chinese: 碧山社区图书馆) is the newest library in the National Library Board network situated at Bishan, Singapore which opened on 2 September 2006.
 Located in Bishan Central just behind Junction 8 Shopping Centre, it has a captive population of around 90,000 in the Bishan area, and is expected to help serve the needs of several nearby schools such as Catholic High School, Guangyang Secondary School, Kuo Chuan Presbyterian Secondary School, Whitley Secondary School, Raffles Institution and Raffles Junior College.
 Here’s more detail on the floor plan.